derrian-distro/LoRA_Easy_Training_Scripts/README.md

 ## LoRA Resize Script

 `lora_resize.py` is a script I wrote to run the resize script that is within SD-Scripts, much like the other two, it has a batch file that can be used to run it.
-It does things in the popup way, and currently _doesn't_ support queuing, It will be added another time.
+It does things in the popup style, and supports queueing.
 This script should simplify reducing the dim size of LoRA.

+## LoRA Merging and Image Resizing scripts

+I added two new scripts to handle the scripts that sd-scripts added since I created the resizing script.
+The first one, `lora_merge.py` and it's accompanying bat file `lora_merge.bat` can take in any number of loras to merge together, it walks you through the process, so you shouldn't need to know how it works under the hood!

+The second one, `image_resize.py` is a script for downscaling your images.
+This is great if you are training at a high resolution as you can disable bucket upscaling and have a set of images that are "different" to the model, it should improve gens at lower resolutions, and might even help smaller datasets

+## Lion Optimizer

+I added support for the new Lion optimizer in both scripts.
+I don't know what the best lr is for them, and still have 8bit adam as the default for now. if you want to know more, take a look at the original github [here](https://github.com/lucidrains/lion-pytorch).
+They seem to have some insights, namely, use less steps than usual and a smaller lr. stating that lr should be anywhere from 3-10x _smaller_ than normal.

 ## Changelog

+- Feb 20, 2023
+  - Updated the scripts to support the new parameters added
+    - Lion support added on both scripts, under the param `use_lion`
+    - added the `lowram` option even though I don't think it will be needed for anybody who actually uses my scripts, as that seems to be geared towards colab users.
+  - Added a script for merging LoRA, called `lora_merge.py` and it's bat file `lora_merge.bat`
+    - It uses the same popup style for the other sub scripts, and will walk you through the process.
+This script seems to be able to merge more than one LoRA at a time
+  - Added a script for downscaling images, called `image_resize.py` and it's bat file `image_resize.bat`.
+This will be a very useful tool for replacing repeats with a better alternative if you use the no_upscale feature.
 - Feb 14, 2023
   - Updated the scripts to support the new parameter Kohya added, noise_offset
     - I haven't tested it myself yet, but supposedly having this set will improve generation of very bright and very dark elements.
 Kohya recommends a value of 0.1